Mark Wooden brings Gotham City into his Birds of Prey fanfiction as the crime boss Gamble confronts his rival the Chechen.

 Now boards covered the buildings left behind as the rest of the city expanded and modernized under the Wayne influence.

-This area, where young Bruce Wayne had lost his parents, remained in the past like the dead Wayne parents.
+This area, where young Bruce Wayne lost his parents just over two decades ago, remained in the past like the dead Wayne parents.

 Now, this was Crime Alley.

 Four of Gamble’s men took up security positions.
-Gamble, Maurice, and two other men entered a derelict hardware store.
+Once they determined the safety of the area (at least, as safe as it got), Gamble, Maurice, and two other men entered a derelict hardware store.

-Moving through the store, a smell took their breath away.
-The scent led to two piles of burning materials in the back of the store.
+Moving through the store, they gagged at the smell.
+The stench led to two piles of burning materials in the back of the store.

-The Chechen and his lieutenant Abram sat on piles of barely complete crates near the flames.
+The Chechen and his lieutenant Abram sat on piles of incomplete crates near the flames.
 Both men wore building contractor masks that helped filter the noxious smell.

 “What the fuck are you doing?”
 Gamble asked, his arm covering his mouth and nose as he recoiled from the fumes.